 But most people only have a vague idea of how to tap into that power.
 If you can slice and dice data with pivot tables, analyze data with regression, and generate useful reports, you’re going to have a huge advantage over those who can’t.

-Like the other skills on this list, Excel mastery is something that you can learn on the job, but if you can bring even a cursory knowledge to a job application, you’ll be setting yourself up for success.
+Like the other skills on this list for IT job seekers, Excel mastery is something that you can learn on the job, but if you can bring even a cursory knowledge to a job application, you’ll be setting yourself up for success.

 4. SaaS and Cloud Computing